altenorjr/mongo-milestone/README.md

 	spawn();
 });
 ````
 That's it!
 That's literally all you have to do to make these two procedures happen in order and guaranteed that they'll run to completions.
-The *spawn* function takes care of all the heavy lifting, running periodically searching for newly inserted jobs.
+The *spawn* function takes care of all the heavy lifting, running periodically in the search for newly inserted jobs.
 And yes, you can configure this period, among other things.

 Ok, now it's time to send some jobs for the robot to take care of: